-In the 8 years we have been in business we’ve seen many entrepreneurs come and go from our office to set up their Ecommerce businesses.
-Some very well organised with a clear vision in terms of where they want to take their business and how they want their ecommerce website to function.
+In the 12 years we have been in business we’ve seen many entrepreneurs come and go from our office to set up their eCommerce businesses.
+Some very well organised with a clear vision in terms of where they want to take their business and how they want their eCommerce website to function.
 Whilst others are the complete opposite, they haven’t thoroughly thought about some of the most crucial parts of their online business and how they may relate to their website.
-Or at the very least they failed to communicate it to the designers and developers, which innately leads to increase in project costs or delivery time.
+Or at the very least they failed to communicate it to the designers and developers, which innately leads to an increase in project costs or delivery time.

 Identifying your target customer is crucial when looking to build an online business and especially when commissioning a web design and digital marketing agency, for example if you are targeting a specific niche there may be a web development and design agency that specialises in building sites for that industry or niche, this would be very much applicable to businesses looking to offer online training or courses online.